OBadstue/SkoleTestGruppeArbejde/README.md

 # SkoleTestGruppeArbejde
-For at teste om man kan arbejde sammen
+For at teste om man kan arbejde sammen.